 Correctly citing the sources you use for research is a critical to being a successful college student, but it can be tricky.
 Try using these tools to help you build a good bibliography:

 This guide provides general help with citations, including an overview of MLA and APA format and tutorials on using NoodleTools.

 Noodle Tools is an online program that helps you generate, edit, save to an online folder, and print an MLA Works Cited list or APA References list with the correct punctuation and formatting.
-You will need to register the first time you use Noodle Tools to set up an account, but access is free from all computers on the campus network.
-For off-campus access, including wireless access, contact the library for the username and password.
+You will need to register the first time you use Noodle Tools to set up an account, but access is free for CR students and staff.

 - NoodleBib Express

 NoodleBib Express is a function of Noodle Tools that allows you to quickly format a single citation in either MLA or APA format for pasting into your paper.

 This printable guide describes how to format your citations, following the Publication Manual of the American Psychological Association, 6th edition.
 A copy of the manual is available in Eureka campus Library Reference Collection at BF76.7 P83 2010.
 The APA website provides additional help, although some content may require membership, a textbook passcode, or a fee: http://www.apastyle.org/learn/index.aspx

 This printable guide describes how to format your citations, following the MLA Handbook, 8th edition, published by the Modern Language Association.
 A copy of the handbook is available in the reference collection at both Eureka and Del Norte Libraries with the call number LB2369 .G53 2016.
 The MLA website provides additional help, although some content may require membership, a textbook passcode, or a fee: http://www.mla.org/